Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

 Antigen and DNA tests

-Methods used to diagnose specific parasitic diseases are summarized in the table Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections .
+Methods used to diagnose specific parasitic diseases are summarized in the table .

 Parasitic infections should be considered in the differential diagnosis of clinical syndromes in residents of or travelers to areas where sanitation and hygiene are poor or where vector-borne diseases are endemic.
 For example, fever in a traveler returning from an endemic area suggests the possibility of malaria.
-Experience indicates that people who have immigrated from endemic areas to developed countries and who return home to visit friends and relatives are at particular risk.
-They frequently do not seek or cannot afford pretravel vaccines, medications, and advice on disease prevention and are more likely to enter high-risk settings than tourists who stay at resort facilities.
+People who have immigrated from endemic areas to nonendemic countries and who return home to visit friends and relatives are at particularly increased risk.
+They frequently do not seek pretravel vaccines, medications, and advice on disease prevention and are more likely to spend time in high-risk areas compared with tourists who stay at resort facilities (1 Reference Human parasites are organisms that live on or in a person and derive nutrients from that person (its host).
+There are 3 types of parasites: Single-cell organisms (protozoa, microsporidia) Multicellular... read more ).

-Although less frequent, the possibility of locally acquired parasitic infection must also be considered in residents of developed countries who present with suggestive clinical syndromes, even if they have not traveled; some parasites are endemic in developed countries and others (mainly those transmissible by the fecal-oral route) may be acquired from infected travelers.
+Although less frequent, the possibility of locally acquired parasitic infection must also be considered in residents of countries with modern sanitation systems who present with suggestive clinical syndromes, even if they have not traveled; some parasites are endemic in these countries and others (mainly those transmissible by the fecal-oral route) may be acquired from infected travelers.

 Historical information, physical findings, and laboratory data may also suggest specific parasitic infections.
 For example, eosinophilia is common when helminths migrate through tissue and suggests a parasitic infection in an immigrant or returning traveler.